ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/working-with-compliance-manager.md

 - Test Plan & Additional Information
 - Documents

-#### To copy information from an existing Assessment to a new Assessment
+#### Copy information from an existing Assessment to a new Assessment

 1. In the Assessment dashboard, select **+ Add Assessment**.